Congressman Wants Investigation Into Whether Jared Kushner Gave Info To Saudis That Led To Khashoggi Murder

 Jared Kushner has come under fire from a Democratic Congressman who has suggested that there may be a link between President Donald Trump’s son-in-law and the murder of Saudi journalist Jamal Khashoggi.

-Texas representative Joaquin Castro told Newsweek that thinks there should be an investigation into whether Kushner ‘or any other administration official’ shared sensitive US intelligence with the Saudis that could have led to Khashoggi’s killing or any other ‘political persecution.’
+Texas representative Joaquin Castro told Newsweek that he thinks there should be an investigation into whether Kushner or “any other administration official” shared sensitive U.S. intelligence with the Saudis that could have led to Khashoggi’s killing or any other “political persecution.”

-In his statement to Newsweek, he also cleared up his previous insinuation that Kushner may have delivered a ‘hit list’ to Saudi Crown Prince Mohammed Bin Salman with the murdered journalist’s name on it.
+In his statement to Newsweek, he also cleared up his previous insinuation that Kushner may have delivered a “hit list” to Saudi Crown Prince Mohammed bin Salman with the murdered journalist’s name on it.

 “To be clear, I did not intend to accuse Jared Kushner of orchestrating the killing of Jamal Khashoggi,” Castro said.
 “But based on several press reports, the close relationship between Kushner and Mohammad bin Salman is a source of concern for the U.S. intelligence community and those of us who want a transparent American foreign policy.”